Ashgrove

 Ashgrove ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Ashgrove's cultural diversity was found to be below average, with 80.2% of its population born in Australia, 91.7% being citizens, and 91.1% speaking English only at home.
-Christianity is the predominant religion in Ashgrove, comprising 54.5% of people.
-Notably, Judaism is overrepresented, making up 0.2% of Ashgrove's population compared to 0.2% across Greater Brisbane.
+Ashgrove had a cultural diversity level below average, with 80.2% of its population born in Australia, 91.7% being citizens, and 91.1% speaking English only at home.
+Christianity was the predominant religion, comprising 54.5% of Ashgrove's population.
+However, Judaism was notably overrepresented, making up 0.2% compared to 0.1% across Greater Brisbane.

 Frequently Asked Questions - Diversity